MicrosoftDocs/learn/learn-pr/azure/manage-azure-private-5g-core/includes/2-network-and-site-management.md

-A private mobile network is a local 4G or 5G network that Azure Private 5G Core deploys.
+For this module, a private mobile network is a local 4G or 5G network where the Azure Private 5G Core is deployed.
 Each private mobile network can have multiple geographically dispersed sites.
 A site represents a physical enterprise location containing an Azure Stack Edge (ASE) device that hosts a packet core instance.
-The packet core instance provides the 4G and 5G network functions for the site.
+The packet core instance provides either the 4G and 5G network functions needed for that site.

 Azure Private 5G Core allows you to manage a private mobile network and its sites centrally through the Azure portal.
-Once a private mobile network is deployed, you'll need to manage it on a routine basis.
+Once a private mobile network is deployed, you may need to manage it occasionally to support new applications or add/remove user equipment (UE) devices.
 For example, you may want to [reconfigure network slices](#configure-network-slices) or modify a site based on specific business needs.
 This unit introduces you to the network and site management tasks.

 ## Configure network slices

 An enterprise may attach different UEs to its private mobile network.
-Applications for different UEs may have different network requirements.
-For example, video analysis applications for production line monitoring cameras may require high band-width, while control applications for robot communication may require low latency.
+Applications for different UEs may have different network quality of service or bandwidth requirements.
+For example, video analysis applications for production line monitoring cameras may require high band-width, while control applications for robot communication may require high levels of priority.

 Azure Private 5G Core allows you to divide a private mobile network into multiple network slices, with each slice being a logical end-to-end network.
 You can configure SIM policies with different slices available.
 Each SIM policy specifies how the network traffic from relevant UEs should be controlled on a per slice basis.